-5,000 people in the UK are diagnosed with myeloproliferative neoplasms (MPNs) every year.
-People are usually diagnosed after a bone marrow biopsy is reviewed by a specialist using a microscope.
-But relying upon the human eye can be prone to error, and sometimes give them the best possible chance it is possible to miss the earliest changes that indicate blood cancer.
+5,000 people in the UK are diagnosed with myeloproliferati neoplasms (MPNs) every year.
+People are usually diagnosed af a bone marrow biopsy is review by a specialist using a microsco But relying upon the human eye can be prone to error, and some it is possible to miss the earliest changes that indicate blood car

-Artificial intelligence (AI) tools have huge potential to reliably spot abnormalities in bone marrow biopsies - diagnosing cancers like MPNs quicker and more accurately.
-Professor Daniel Royston and Professor Jens Rittscher are developing AI tools to do just this, and Blood Cancer UK is funding them to test it on a large collection of bone marrow biopsies.
-If successful, their Al tools could eventually be used to help diagnose MPN and decide which treatments are best.
-It could also help doctors monitor whether a treatment is working, so that the person can be switched to an alternative if not.
-Tools like this could help with quicker diagnosis and start the correct treatment sooner - to of surviving.
+Artificial intelligence (AI) tools have huge potential to reliably spot abnormalities in bone mar biopsies - diagnosing cancers like MPNs quicker and more accurately.
+Professor Daniel Roy and Professor Jens Rittscher are developing AI tools to do just th and Blood Cancer UK is funding to test it on a large collection of marrow biopsies.
+If successful, AI tools could eventually be use help diagnose MPN and decide

-"The range of opportunities for using AI in pathology is remarkable.
-Moving away from relying on the subjectivity of the human eye down a microscope, towards systematic and objective analysis of bone marrow biopsies, can only benefit people affected by blood cancer."
+ve which treatments are best.
+It could also help doctors monitor whether a treatment is working, so that

+ter the person can be switched to an

+ed alternative if not.
+Tools like this could

+pe. help with quicker diagnosis and start

+the correct treatment sooner - to

+etimes give them the best possible chance

+of surviving.

+icer.
+"The range of opportunities

+for using AI in pathology

+is remarkable.
+Moving

+OW away from relying on the

+subjectivity of the human

+eye down α microscope,

+ston towards systematic and

+:- objective analysis of bone

+is, them marrow biopsies, can only

+bone benefit people affected

+bone heir by blood cancer."

+d to

 Professor Daniel Royston